-After following REID and doing some research, I started to get a better understanding of the role of excess glutamate in many health issues.
-While REID isn’t strictly an autism diet, there is a huge connection between excess glutamate and autism.
+After following diet changes and doing some research, I started to get a better understanding of the role of excess glutamate in many health issues.
+There is a huge connection between excess glutamate and autism.
 In my opinion, dietary sources of free glutamate in addition to intrinsic glutamate or glutamate signaling produced by the body, play a much bigger role in health issues than we realize.
 Due to the number of glutamate receptors throughout the brain and its regulation of over 50% of our nervous system, I personally believe excess glutamate is a central mechanism behind the majority of autism symptoms.
 When glutamate and inflammation are high, it can be detrimental, causing the neurons to fire so rapidly that they die or cause extreme mitochondrial dysfunction and trigger a cyclical reaction between high glutamate, inflammation, and immune activation.
 This damage to neurons and neural pathways can actually change the way the brain is “wired”.

 For many, it’s not just about reducing sources of free glutamate from the diet.
 For example, those struggling with significant gut issues will really start to see the most benefits from the diet, once they start to balance diet.
 Proper nutrition alone, will help to lower glutamate levels and offer neuroprotection from excess glutamate.
 Diet needs to be balanced and fiber fermentation (as opposed to protein fermentation, carbohydrate fermentation, etc) needs to be maintained in the gut to decrease damaging pathogens, metabolites, glutamate, and inflammation.
 Like everything else, it is not a one size fits all solution and depending on which pathogens you may be struggling with, it may be best to slowly work your way to a higher fiber diet.
 According to Dr. Reid, many of the microbial pathogens in the gut create additional glutamate and will start to utilize glutamate as their food/energy source allowing them to proliferate.
 I personally believe for many, the vast majority of excess glutamate comes from diet and/or a byproduct of metabolites found within the microbiome, and this step should not be overlooked.
 The number of glutamate receptors (therefore glutamate sensitivity) will continue to decrease as glutamate levels are lowered, thus allowing the brain and gut to heal.